SyntheticAdil/Anime-Recommendation-System/README.md

 ## Contact

-For any inquiries or feedback, please don't hesitate to reach me out on my [email](adilahmad9211@gmail.com)
+For any inquiries or feedback, please don't hesitate to reach out to me at my email : **adilahmad9211@gmail.com**